kwf2030/hiprice-chatbot/README.md

 ### Tips

-The whole project has 4 sub projects:
+Currently the whole project has 4 sub projects(now is refactoring):

 - [hiprice-chatbot](https://github.com/kwf2030/hiprice-chatbot)
   Chat bot for HiPrice.
 Also contains admin console for bot login.
 Requires MySQL/MariaDB and Beanstalk.